How to Plan a Budget if You Are a Single Parent

 Effective Budgeting Tips for Single Parents

 As the head of your household, you need to do everything in your power to make sure everyone is taken care of.
 That means you are solely responsible for all financial obligations that come with food, utilities, internet, rent or mortgage, transportation, and various other bills that come with day-to-day life.
-The following tips should help you ensure your single-mom budget is top-notch.
+The following tips should help you ensure your single-parent budget is top-notch.

 Determine What You Owe